How companies reputation makes the logo and not the other way around

 Concerning Due Diligence

 Investors and Shareholders differ to the extent that anyone can become a shareholder by merely buying into a company that issues shares.
-Investors, on the other hand, secure actual ownership and therefore more significant interest in the enterprise.
+Investors, on the other hand, secure actual ownership and therefore more significant interest in the enterprise, they are recruited via an investor pitch deck.
 Business ventures, especially those in medical or pharmaceutical endeavors must aggressively recruit investors to achieve multi-million dollar funding to use towards research, development and clinical trials.

 Theranos